ServiceNow/azimuth/docs/docs/user-guide/dataset-warnings.md

 Length mismatch compares the number of **words per utterance** in both sets.
 The application flags a warning if the mean and/or standard deviation between the 2 distributions is above `A` and `B` ( default is 3 for both) respectively.
+The values determining a short and a long utterance for the smart tags are displayed on the plot.

 ## Configuration